 Dr. Jason Konefal

 I grew up in a small town in upstate New York in the Catskill Mountains.
 My parents owned an inn and restaurant, where I spent my childhood and teen years working and meeting all kinds of people.
-While I did not realize it to later, growing in up in such setting fostered my interests in sociology, the environment, and food.
+While I did not realize it until later, growing in up in such a setting fostered my interests in sociology, the environment, and food.

 I majored in political science and minored in sociology as an undergraduate at St. Lawrence University.
 The focus of both of these disciplines on contemporary society and the various issues and problems facing it strongly appealed to me.
 After graduating from St. Lawrence, I went to Michigan State University for my graduate studies.
 In 2007, I received my PhD in sociology from Michigan State.